 As previously noted, our general partner's board of directors is not required to maintain, and does not maintain, a separate compensation committee.
-Mr. Hollis, a director of our general partner, is also an executive officer of Diamondback.
 Mr. Stice, a director and executive officer of our general partner, is also a director and executive officer of Diamondback.
-However, all compensation decisions with respect to Messrs.
-Stice and Hollis are made by Diamondback and Messrs.
-Stice and Hollis do not receive any compensation directly from us or our general partner except for awards under our LTIP.
+However, all compensation decisions with respect to Mr. Stice are made by Diamondback and Mr. Stice does not receive any compensation directly from us or our general partner except for awards under our LTIP.
 As described in "-Compensation Discussion and Analysis," decisions regarding the compensation of our general partner's executive officers are made by Diamondback.
 Please read "Items 1 and 2.
 Business and Properties-Our Relationship with Diamondback" and "Item 13.
 Certain Relationships and Related Transactions, and Director Independence" for more information about relationships among us, our general partner and Diamondback.

-Compensation Policies and Practices as They Relate to Risk Management

-We do not have any employees.
-We are managed and operated by the directors and officers of our general partner and employees of Diamondback perform services on our behalf.
-Please read "-Compensation Discussion and Analysis" and "Items 1 and 2.
-Business and Properties-Our Relationship with Diamondback" for more information about this arrangement.
-For an analysis of any risks arising from Diamondback's compensation policies and practices, please read Diamondback's 2019 proxy statement.
+Compensation Policies and Practices as They Relate to Risk Management of any risks arising from Diamondback's compensation policies and practices, please read Diamondback's 2020 proxy statement.
 We have made awards of unit options subject to time-based vesting under our LTIP, which we believe drive a long-term perspective and which we believe make it less likely that executive officers will take unreasonable risks because the unit options retain value even in a depressed market.